VictorZXY/acs-graph-representation-learning-notes/README.md

-# acs-graph-representation-learning-notes
+# ACS Representation Learning on Graph and Networks (L45) Notes
 Notes for the ACS Representation Learning on Graph and Networks (L45) module

+Topics included:

+1. Primer on Graph Representations
+2. Permutation Invariance and Equivariance